jy0205/Pyramid-Flow/README.md

 ## News

-* `COMING SOON` ⚡️⚡️⚡️ Training code and new model checkpoints trained from scratch.
+* `COMING SOON` ⚡️⚡️⚡️ Training code for both the Video VAE and DiT; New model checkpoints trained from scratch.

   > We are training Pyramid Flow from scratch to fix human structure issues related to the currently adopted SD3 initialization and hope to release it in the next few days.
 * `2024.10.10`  🚀🚀🚀 We release the [technical report](https://arxiv.org/abs/2410.05954), [project page](https://pyramid-flow.github.io) and [model checkpoint](https://huggingface.co/rain1011/pyramid-flow-sd3) of Pyramid Flow.